Senckenberg-DCBiodivIT/FAIR-workflow-platform-frontend/workflow_examples/readme.md

 ### Metadata Description

+The ro-crate-metadata.json needs to follow the [Workflow RO-Crate](https://about.workflowhub.eu/Workflow-RO-Crate/) profile.
 You can use [this](hello-world/ro-crate-metadata.json) hello-world metadata file as a minimal example.
 What you'll need to adapt to your use case:

 - In the root dataset (with id = "./"):